Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Bloomfield

-Bloomfield borders Montclair and Glen Ridge but at a fraction of the price.
-The Bloomfield Avenue corridor has a growing food and retail scene, and the town has become a landing spot for NYC transplants priced out of Montclair.
-Train service runs on the Montclair-Boonton Line with connections to Penn Station.
-Some commuters also drive to nearby Midtown Direct stations for a faster ride.
+Bloomfield borders Montclair and Glen Ridge.
+It costs a fraction of either.
+The Bloomfield Avenue corridor has a legitimate food and retail scene, and the town catches a steady overflow of NYC transplants priced out of Montclair.
+Train service runs on the Montclair-Boonton Line, which is less frequent than the Midtown Direct main line.
+Plenty of Bloomfield commuters drive ten minutes to Montclair or South Orange for a faster, more reliable ride.

 Best for: Buyers who want Essex County proximity and culture without Essex County premium pricing.
 Particularly popular with young families and creative professionals.